 Violence prevention begins in early childhood with violence-free discipline.
 Limiting exposure to violence through media and video games may also help because exposure to these violent images has been shown to desensitize children to violence and cause children to accept violence as part of their life.
 School-age children should have access to a safe school environment.
 Older children and adolescents should not have unsupervised access to weapons and should be taught to avoid high-risk situations (such as places or settings where others have weapons or are using alcohol or drugs) and to use strategies to defuse tense situations.

-All victims of gang violence should be encouraged to talk to parents, teachers, and even their doctor about problems they are experiencing.
+All victims of violence should be encouraged to talk to parents, teachers, and even their physician about problems they are experiencing.